This site is no longer being updated.

 The National Amyloidosis Centre developed this website as a public service to provide patients and their family and friends with a comprehensive, accurate and up to date resource on all types of amyloidosis.
 We welcome your feedback.

 Much information about amyloidosis is available on the internet.
 Some of it is alarming and much of it can be confusing.
 There are many different types of amyloidosis.
 Each type has different causes, different symptoms and different treatments.
 In order to understand the disease you need to understand which type is present.

 We suggest that first time visitors to this website start by reading the essentials section, then read the section about the type of amyloidosis that you or your relative has.
-The different types of amyloidosis include AL , AA , ATTR (which may be either hereditary or non-hereditary) and other, rarer hereditary types.
-All of these types of amyloidosis may be “systemic” which means that they affect many different parts of the body.
-Amyloidosis may also be “local” which means that just a single organ or part of the body is affected.
+The different types include AL , ATTR (which may be either hereditary or non-hereditary), AA and other, rarer hereditary types.
+All of these may be “systemic” which means that they affect many different parts of the body.
+Amyloidosis may also be “local” or “localised” which means that just a single organ or part of the body is affected.
 Local amyloidosis is usually of AL type and is a very different disease to systemic amyloidosis.
 Local amyloidosis may require no treatment or may be completely curable.

 General administration, web design and medical communications provided by: